tytydraco/yessleep/out/They_imprisoned_something_terrifying_in_the_arctic.md

 "No, I suppose you wouldn't be.
 Thales is a complicated man and not without his faults, but one thing you cannot deny is that the man is *devout*.
 Grew up in the Bible belt.
 Reads his book every night.
 Hell, rumor has it he used to moonlight as a preacher in days past."

 “A preacher?"
 I mutter.
-"Why would a preacher want to murder *God*?"
+"Why would a preacher want to murder God?"

 "Same reason any good Christian does anything," Raens says, blowing smoke into the sky.
 "Cause' God told him to."

 I open my mouth to reply but the words aren’t there.
-A thousand questions are ricocheting around my mind like bullets, but I can’t seem to grab hold of a single one.
-Instead, I take him up on his offer.
-I sit down next to Raens, and I reach out my hand.
-“On second thought,” I tell him, “I *will* take that cigarette.”
+A thousand questions ricochet around my mind, but I can't seem to grab hold of a single one.
+Instead I stumble onto the snow next to Raens.
+I shake my head.
+Reach out a quivering hand.

+“On second thought,” I tell him, “I will take that cigarette.”

 &#x200B;